 Lunch is as essential and important as the first coffee in the morning.
-In a multi-cultural city like Berlin, you will have the agony of choice considering that the city is home to several thousand restaurants, bistros and cafés.
+In a multi-cultural city like Berlin, you will have the agony of choice considering that the city is home to several thousand restaurants, bistros, and cafés.
 And given the high quote of migrants from Muslim cultures who live and work in the German capital and the millions of tourists that visit the city every year, Berlin has no lack of Halal lunch spots!
 We've just collected a variety of trendy and modern eateries for you where you can easily head with your coworkers during your break.
 And since the budget can be as tight as your time schedule we kept an eye on both of these issues, so rest assured that the restaurants are affordable and the service is quick.
 Some of them even qualify for a dinner night out after work!

 Being located in Grolmanstraße, this bistro is just a short walk from Ku’Damm and very close to Savignyplatz.
-The signature dish of this store with a colourful mix of the modern and old interior is Koshary, an unbelievable tasty high-carb Egyptian dish containing mainly pasta, rice, lentils and tomato sauce.
+The signature dish of this store with a colorful mix of the modern and old interior is Koshary, an unbelievably tasty high-carb Egyptian dish containing mainly pasta, rice, lentils, and tomato sauce.
 If you have ever been to Egypt you’ll most likely know it.
-The regularly altering specialities take you on a journey through the alleys and souks of Cairo, Algier, Beirut or Marrakesh.
+The regularly altering specialties take you on a journey through the alleys and souks of Cairo, Algier, Beirut, or Marrakesh.
 The owner always tries something new and experiments on how to give the classics a modern twist.
 Algerian chickpea soufflé, Palestinian Freekeh soup, Israeli beetroot mash - the dishes are all variations of the originals.
 For your sweet tooth, they also offer desserts such as Umm Ali, a kind of sweet bread and butter pudding that’s very popular in the Arabic world.
 The staff is friendly, the service is quick.
 Everything on the menu is homemade and organic, their merguez comes from an Algerian butcher’s shop in Berlin.
 You shouldn’t miss the homemade hibiscus tea.
 Following their Facebook feed will make you drool!

 Address: Grolmanstraße 27, 10623 Berlin,